Section 1. Purpose and findings.

 Existing laws prohibiting cannabis and paraphernalia need to be revised to remove penalties for the conduct that was made legal.
 At a minimum, the following should be included in the chapter with criminal penalties for drug offenses:

-It is worth considering removing cannabis from the state’s schedule of controlled substances.
+It is also worth considering removing cannabis from the state’s schedule of controlled substances.
 However, doing so may require rewriting all existing prohibitions on conduct that remains illegal, such as illegal sales or large-scale cultivation.

 For example: